 - Interns are assigned to work on active issues faced by CRA including, but not limited to:

 - Provide support to CRA’s Vice President of Food Policy.
-It is envisioned that this position will assist in the implementation of CRA’s regulatory food policy agenda; track key pieces of legislation and regulatory proposals; build relationships with staff for CRA’s strategic partners; attend meetings on behalf of CRA and deliver an analysis of critical issues discussed; and assist the Vice President of Food Policy with various initiatives and projects.
+It is envisioned that this position will assist in the implementation of CRA’s regulatory food policy agenda; track key pieces of legislation and regulatory proposals, assisting in development of regulatory comments, as needed; build relationships with staff for CRA’s strategic partners; attend meetings on behalf of CRA and deliver an analysis of critical issues discussed; and assist the Vice President of Food Policy with various initiatives and projects.

 - Interface with the CRA Health & Wellness Committee, which is comprised of CRA member company representatives who are focused on regulatory and nutrition policy.

-- The intern may also be asked to support additional CRA committees including Communications, Environmental Affairs, Government Relations, Product Safety & Quality, Sustainability, Trade, and Workplace Safety based on the current needs of the association.
+- Intern may also be asked to support additional CRA committees including Communications, Environmental Affairs, Government Relations, Product Safety & Quality, Sustainability, Trade, and Workplace Safety based on the current needs of the association.